ska-telescope/ska-low-mccs-spshw/docs/source/developer_guide/code_quality.rst

 measuring coverage.
 In accordance with the `SKA Software Testing Policy and Strategy`_, we use branch coverage as our key coverage metric.

+Tests are set to fail if coverage falls below 80%.
 Some code has been deliberately excluded from coverage calculations, such as

 * Command line interface modules

 * Historical code that will not be further developed, such as driver code for the outdated TPM 1.2.

-MCCS aspires to a test coverage is 80%.
-Once this is achieved, we will set guards against it dropping below that.
+* Module entry points

 ***********************
 Code formatting / style